LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 - 5th - Implement real_ip rate limiting to compensate for Cloudflare's proxy IP defense
 - 6th - Re-enable sign-ups, logins, and email sending!

+Since early April, so far so good!

 ## My Anti-BOT Checklist for web app form spam prevention

-Here's my own way to organize different anti-bot measures, from top to bottom.
+Here's my way to organize the various anti-bot measures I learned about, from top (ealry part of the user's request) to bottom (end part of the request).
 Which tactics am I missing?

 1. DNS Management (Cloudflare)
     1. DDoS protection